Aeration nourishes the soil and this will help you achieve a green lawn.

 Colorado is not the easiest place for our lawns, plants, and trees to flourish on their own.
 There are a few ways to help, and aeration may be an option available to help rebuild or maintain healthy lawns.

 We all want the lush, green grass pictured here.
 If the lawn appears a bit sparse and dry, then it may be time for an extra boost.
 Colorado is notorious for having extreme weather temperatures, dry clay soils, and damaging winds.
-Today may hit upper 60’s or lower 70’s, but another foot of snow is possible by tomorrow.
+Today may hit the upper 60s or lower 70s, but another foot of snow is possible by tomorrow.
 Aeration may be the answer to getting the extra lush lawn we all desire.

 What is Aeration and How Does it Work

-Aeration in Parker and Denver helps plant and tree roots absorb water and nutrients they need.
-According to local Denver Arborist David Merriman, “Colorado is arid, the soil is clay and there is not enough water to keep the plants’ roots alive.”
+Aeration helps plant and tree roots absorb water and nutrients into the root zone a few inches below the soil line.
+According to local Denver arborist David Merriman, “Colorado is arid, the soil is clay and there is not enough water to keep the plants’ roots alive.”
 Aeration may be a way to help your soil and plants become more healthy.
 Let’s learn a little bit more about it.